jupyterhub/jupyterhub/docs/spawners.md

 2. poll whether the process is still running
 3. stop the process

+See a list of custom Spawners [on the wiki](https://github.com/jupyter/jupyterhub/wiki/Spawners).

 ## Spawner.start

 `Spawner.start` should start the single-user server for a single user.